Combimac: Naval ships

-The company started in 1919 as a repair shop for direct current machines and transformed during the history into a designer and manufacturer of special electric motors.
-These electric motors are designed to drive and rotate all kinds of equipment, including pumps, compressors, winches, thrusters and radar systems, such as the SMART-L. Throughout the history the development of dedicated electric motors on board naval vessels became more prominent.
-The first motors supplied were shock resistant low magnetic direct current motors in the 1950s for the Dutch Dokkum-class minehunters.
-Direct current motors nowaday are being replaced by alternating current motors for usage on board MCMV's (mine counter measures vessels) or Minehunters and Minesweepers.
+The company started in 1919 as a repair shop for direct current machines and transformed over time into a designer and manufacturer of special electric motors.
+These electric motors are designed to drive and rotate all kinds of equipment, including pumps, compressors, winches, thrusters and radar systems, such as the SMART-L. Throughout the company's history, the development of dedicated electric motors on board naval vessels became more prominent.
+The first motors supplied were shock-resistant, low magnetic, direct current motors, sold in the 1950s for the Dutch Dokkum-class minehunters.
+Direct current motors have been replaced by alternating current motors for usage on board of MCMV's (mine counter measures vessels) or Minehunters and Minesweepers.
 Two different types of motors are used: low magnetic and low magnetic strayfield compensated.
-The latter is a low magnetic electric motor provided with compensating coils, which reduce the emanating magnetic fields, providing a reduced magnetic and acoustic signature, to avoid sea mines to magnetically or acoustically activated.
-The development of shock proof electric low noise motors started in the 1960s for usage on board the Dutch Dolfijn class submarines.
+The latter is a low magnetic electric motor provided with compensating coils, which reduce the emanating magnetic fields, providing a reduced magnetic and acoustic signature, to avoid sea mines being magnetically or acoustically activated.
+The development of shock proof electric low noise motors started in the 1960s, for usage on board the Dutch Dolfijn class submarines.